Tables and integrated query

 table<Rec> _records;

-This table is a way of organizing information per given record type.
-In general, the table is a useful construct which enables many common operations found in data structures.
-The above record would create a table like:
+A table is a way of organizing information per given record type, and a table is a useful construct that enables many common operations found in data structures, such as adding, updating, and querying records.
+The above table can contain data such as:

 id | name | age | score |